FR-vdash-bot/FR-vdash-bot/README.md

 ### Hello world 👋

-Competitive programmer / Untutored mathematics & TCS learner / Exploring the future of proving and programming in Lean4
+Competitive programmer / Untutored pure mathematics & TCS learner / Exploring the future of proving and programming in Lean4

 - Some competitive programming achievements